GoogleCloudPlatform/terraform-ecommerce-microservices-on-gke/README.md

 * A terminal environment with the following CLI tools available:
   * `terraform`
   * `gcloud`
-* **Do not** deploy this solution into a Google Cloud project that's already using [Multi Cluster Ingress](https://cloud.google.com/kubernetes-engine/docs/concepts/multi-cluster-ingress#architecture).
+* A Google Cloud project that is **not** currently using a [Multi Cluster Ingress](https://cloud.google.com/kubernetes-engine/docs/concepts/multi-cluster-ingress#architecture).

 ### Steps